Press Play Logo

 Equipment entry requirements

-If you are planning on bringing equipment in the ATA carnet system would be the best approach.
 The ATA carnet, also known as the merchandise passport, is an internationally-recognized customs document that allows goods to move into foreign markets free of duty and tax.
-It is recognized in 85 countries and territories and French Polynesia is a member of the system.

 Climate